21isenough/LightningATM/docs/guide/button.md

 1 : Shows screen: "No coins added!
 Please add coins first"
 3 : Simulates adding a coin (2 coin pulses, only for testing)
 5 : Shutdown the host machine
-7 : Reset Wallet (!!!) an scan new wallet credentials with camera
+7 : Displays all possible display messages once
-9 : Displays all possible display messages once
+9 : Reset Wallet (!!!) an scan new wallet credentials with camera

 If coins have been inserted, the LED goes on and the button only has the function of starting the withdrawal process and generating the QR code or activating the camera for scanning.

-`Attention:` Seven pulses reset the wallet.
+`Attention:` Nine pulses reset the wallet.
 If you don't have a camera to scan a new one, you'll have to set up a new wallet manually!

 ---